webdevsuk/swsimages/README.md

 ---

-For questions or feedback, feel free to reach out to [contact email or method].
+For questions or feedback, feel free to reach out.